Do you want to learn how to safely trade options and earn a profit?

 When you sell a call option, you hope the security will decrease in price (or not go up much so that it doesn't penetrate the strike price).

-For a put option, the seller hopes the price of a stock will stay the same or increase, while the buyer hopes that the underlying will decrease in price.
+For a put option, the seller hopes the price of a stock will stay the same or increases, while the buyer hopes that the underlying will decrease in price.

-In either case, the writer collects a premium, collecting money with each option sold.
+In either case, the writer collects option premium, collecting money with each option sold.

 Selling options and collecting option premium enables the trader to act like an insurance company.